 The majority of 18thWall’s non-series books are his domain.
 He serves as something between a managing editor, creative director, and curator.

-Ben Kasson is 18thWall Productions’s Chief Executive Officer, duobus.
+Ben Kasson is 18thWall Productions’s Chief Executive Officer Duobus.
 He is a former Cease, Cows poetry editor, as well as a winner of the Six Hundred and Sixty Six Bottles of Blood on the Wall 2013 drabble contest.
-His entry was so impressive as to net him the prize off the infamous wall.
-Presently, he is one of the co-host and co-producers behind The Raconteur Roundtable, and the leading mind behind Those Who live Long Forgotten and Those Who Live Long Forgotten II.
+Presently, he is one of the co-hosts and producers behind The Raconteur Roundtable, and the leading mind behind Those Who live Long Forgotten and Those Who Live Long Forgotten II.
+He served as editor-in-chief for Stony Brook University’s Spoke the Thunder literary magazine.

 Most inquiries should be sent directly to James and Ben (aside from submissions).